-7.37.
-Requirement 25 of SSR-5 [4] states (footnote omitted):

-"Management systems to provide for the assurance of quality shall be applied to all safety related activities, systems and components throughout all the steps of the development and operation of a disposal facility.
-The level of assurance for each element shall be commensurate with its importance to safety."
+- 7.36.
+Requirement 25 of SSR-5 [4] states (footnote omitted): - "Management systems to provide for the assurance of quality shall be applied to all safety related activities, systems and components throughout all the steps of the development and operation of a disposal facility.
+The level of assurance for each element shall be commensurate with its importance to safety." - 7.37.

-7.38.
 General requirements for the management system are established in GSR Part 2 [27] and recommendations on how to fulfil the requirements during the predisposal management and disposal of radioactive waste are provided in GSG-16 [28].
 The regulatory body and the operating organization should develop, implement, monitor and seek to continuously improve management systems appropriate to the scope of their facilities and activities.
 The management systems should be aimed at ensuring the protection of people and the environment, should allocate clear responsibilities for safety, should address leadership for safety, should ensure that safety is integrated into the management system, and should address culture for safety.
-The Appendix to GSG-16 [28] provides a list of elements of the management system for organizations involved in the management system, and the level of detail contained in the processes and procedures, should reflect the nature of the organization concerned, its role and situation, and should be applied according to the graded approach.
+The Appendix to GSG-16 [28] provides a list of elements of the management system for organizations involved in the management of radioactive waste or its regulatory oversight.
+The elements included in an organization's management system, and the level of detail contained in the processes and procedures, should reflect the nature of the organization concerned, its role and situation, and should be applied according to the graded approach. - 7.38.

-7.39.
 The regulatory body should review the operating organization's management system and audit its application to predisposal management and borehole disposal activities.
-In the case of the reference borehole disposal concept described in Section 2, the key areas of such a review and audit include the following:

-- (a) The adequacy of the collection and interpretation of site characterization data, and of the use of the data in safety assessment models; - (b) The training of staff who will undertake predisposal management and disposal operations; - (c) The capability of any contractor(s) employed (e.g. for borehole construction); - (d) The proper management of waste emplacement and of events and incidents.
+In the case of the reference borehole disposal concept described in Section 2, the key areas of such a review and audit include the following: - (a) The adequacy of the collection and interpretation of site characterization data, and of the use of the data in safety assessment models; - (b) The training of staff who will undertake predisposal management and disposal operations; - (c) The capability of any contractor(s) employed (e.g. for borehole construction); - (d) The proper management of waste emplacement and of events and incidents.